Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Large-scale forecast at 0.04° resolution

-It is important to note that the inferred velocity field tracks the motion of hydrometeors and is therefore most reliable in regions with significant radar reflectivity.
-The accuracy of the wind field is inherently limited in areas devoid of precipitation or where low-altitude radar observations are sparse.
-Nevertheless, by providing a dynamically consistent, high resolution wind field within the precipitating volume, this approach serves as a valuable complement to the spatially sparse measurements from ground based stations.The calculation and comparison of the wind field are detailed in Extended Data Figure \ref{fig:wind_result}.
+The inferred velocity field represents the motion of hydrometeors and is therefore most reliable in regions with substantial radar reflectivity.
+Its accuracy is inherently limited in echo-free areas and where low-level radar coverage is sparse.
+Within the precipitating volume, however, the model produces a dynamically consistent, high-resolution wind field that complements the spatially sparse measurements by ground-based stations.
+The calculation and evaluation of this wind field are summarized in Extended Data Figure~\ref{fig:wind_result}, and the velocity field derived from the stream-function and potential-function decomposition is detailed in Supplementary Note~6.2.
+Another precipitation case study at a different time, together with forecast comparisons, is presented in Supplementary Note~6.3 (see Supplementary Figure 9 and Supplementary Video 2).